Moddable-OpenSource/moddable/documentation/network/webthings.md

 # Web Things
 Copyright 2018 Moddable Tech, Inc.

-Revised: September 30, 2018
+Revised: October 10, 2018

 Warning: These notes are preliminary.
 Omissions and errors are likely.
 If you encounter problems, please ask for assistance.

 ## Introduction
 The Web Thing API is part of the [Project Things](https://iot.mozilla.org) initiative by Mozilla to define open communication protocols between IoT products.
 The Web Thing API is a protocol built using JSON, HTTP, and mDNS.
 It is related to the larger [Web of Things](https://www.w3.org/WoT/) effort of W3C.
 The IoT team at Mozilla created a home gateway that works with IoT products that  implement the Web Thing API protocol.
 Mozilla also provides embedded device APIs to make it easier to create products that support the Web Thing API.
 All this work is in development, so it is not ready incorporate into products.

 In the goals of Mozilla's Web Thing API effort we hear echoes of Moddable's own goals of creating an open environment of IoT products that put the user in control.
-Consequently, at Moddable have begun experimenting with the Web Thing API.
+Consequently, at Moddable we have begun experimenting with the Web Thing API.
 One result of that work is a set of simple JavaScript classes for building devices compatible with the Web Thing API.
 The classes have been successfully used on ESP8266 and ESP32 hardware with the Mozilla gateway.

 The [draft Web Thing API specification](https://iot.mozilla.org/wot/) is available from Mozilla.
 The Moddable classes implements a subset of the protocol.
 Some details: